The Largest Living Structure: The Great Barrier Reef

 Spanning over 2,300 kilometers, the Great Barrier Reef is not only the largest coral reef system in the world but also the biggest single structure made by living organisms.

-The Great Barrier Reef is one of Earth's most astonishing marine phenomena.
-Located off the coast of Queensland, Australia, it extends over 2,300 kilometers and covers an area of approximately 344,400 square kilometers.
-Comprising nearly 3,000 individual reefs and around 900 islands, it forms a unique habitat that supports an extraordinary variety of marine life.
+The Great Barrier Reef is one of Earth’s most astonishing marine phenomena, a sprawling underwater world so vast it can be seen from space.
+Located off the northeastern coast of Queensland, Australia, it stretches over 2,300 kilometers and covers approximately 344,400 square kilometers.
+Comprising nearly 3,000 individual reefs and around 900 islands, it forms a unique and irreplaceable habitat that supports an extraordinary variety of marine life.
+What makes the reef particularly remarkable is not simply its size, but the intricate web of biological relationships it sustains.
+It is simultaneously a geological record, a cultural landmark, an ecological engine, and a barometer for the health of the world’s oceans.

 Historical Background